 Anna Willhite, Principal

-Anna Willhite is excited to continue her leadership at Kennedy as its principal and honored to serve the community.
+Anna Willhite is excited to continue her leadership at Kennedy and is honored to serve this amazing community.
+This will be her 3rd year as the lead principal and 6th year as an administrator at Kennedy.
 She enjoys using her knowledge in instruction, curriculum, data, assessment and PBIS (Positive Behavior Interventions and Supports) to ensure that all students are receiving the tools, skills and knowledge they need in order to be successful in their futures.
 Willhite values partnering with families and all members of the school community to ensure academic and social emotional success for students.
 She wants what is best for all children and believes that focusing on strengths and honoring the good is how staff will be the most effective.

 Willhite has been with District 742 since 2008.
 She has been a classroom language arts teacher, instructional leader, administrative intern, assistant principal and served on various district leadership committees.
 Willhite received her Bachelor of Arts in English from the College of St. Benedict.
 She has a passion for literacy success for all students and received her Reading Certificate and master's in Literacy Education from St. Mary's University.
 She also completed her Administrative Licensure through St. Mary's University.

-Some fun facts about Ms. Willhite: She is married, has three children and two dogs.
+Some fun facts about Ms. Willhite: She is married, has three children and their dog.
 She loves reading, cooking, playing games and exploring all that nature has to share.
 In her free time, she loves playing and watching sports, coaching her children, traveling, family movie nights and going on adventures.

 Michael Smith, Assistant Principal